wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-and-receive-sms-messages-with-node-js-and-express-dr.md

 ## Send an SMS Message With the Messages API

 There is a newer API that deals with sending text messages called the Vonage Messages API.
-It is a multi-channel API, that can send a message via different channels, such as SMS, Facebook Messenger, Viber, and Whatsapp.
-The API is in Beta right now, so if we want to use it to send the same SMS message, we'll need to install the beta version of the Nexmo Node.js SDK.
+It is a multi-channel API, that can send a message via different channels, such as SMS, Facebook Messenger, Viber, and WhatsApp.
+The API is in Beta right now, so if we want to use it to send the same SMS message, we'll need to install the beta version of the Vonage Node.js SDK.

 ```
-npm install nexmo@beta
+npm install @vonage/server-sdk@beta
 ```

 ### Run ngrok